Dhanusree-02/project/README.md

 ------------------------------------------------------------
  A web-based tool designed to help users verify the safety of URLs, utilizing the Google Safe Browsing API and a custom blacklist to detect malicious links.
-It protects users from phishing, malware, and fraudulent websites, enhancing online security.
+It protects users from phishing, malware, and fraudulent websites, enhancing online security and  Also developed an app to use on Android mobiles.

 link
 ------------------